waldoj/nga-moving-target-indicator-modernization-software/00_RFQ.md

 </tr>
 <tr>
 <td>VISUALIZATION</td>
 <td>Display STANAG 4607 and STANAG 4676 streaming data and associated metadata on an enterprise mapping service that conforms to OGC standards.
-Current enterprise mapping service is GEOINT Visualization Services (GVS) / Map of the World, MoW)</td>
+Current enterprise mapping service is GEOINT Visualization Services (GVS) / Map of the World (MoW)</td>
 <td>
 <ul><li>Applicable security controls are enforced</li>
 <li>Performance requirements and SLAs are met</li>